Narendran1424/Tic-Tac-Toe/README.md

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the https://github.com/Narendran1424/Tic-Tac-Toe/blob/main/LICENSE file for details.

+---

+Once you've uploaded your demo image (e.g., screenshot.png) to the root of your repository or a specific folder, ensure the link in the Demo section points to the correct path.